 Illiquid and Restricted Securities.
 Each Portfolio may invest up to 15% of the value of its net assets in illiquid securities.
-Illiquid securities are securities that may not be sold or disposed of in the ordinary course of business within seven days at approximately the value at which a Portfolio has valued the investments and include securities with legal or contractual restrictions on resale, time deposits, repurchase agreements having maturities longer than seven days, and securities that do not have readily available market quotations.
-In addition, a Portfolio may invest in securities that are sold in private placement transactions between their issuers and their purchasers and that are neither listed on an exchange nor traded over-the-counter.
+Illiquid securities are securities that the Portfolio does not reasonably expect to be able to be sold or disposed of in current market conditions within seven business days or less without the sale or disposition significantly changing the market value of the investment and includes securities with legal or contractual restrictions on resale, time deposits, repurchase agreements having maturities longer than seven days and securities that do not have readily available market quotations.
+In addition, although the Portfolios do not expect to, a Portfolio may invest in securities that are sold in private placement transactions between their issuers and their purchasers and that are neither listed on an exchange nor traded over-thecounter.
 These factors may have an adverse effect on the Portfolio's ability to dispose of particular securities and may limit a Portfolio's ability to obtain accurate market quotations for purposes of valuing securities and calculating net asset value and to sell securities at fair value.
 If any privately placed securities held by a Portfolio are required to be registered under the securities laws of one or more jurisdictions before being resold, the Portfolio may be required to bear the expenses of registration.

 High Yield/High Risk Securities.
-The Portfolios may invest in debt and convertible securities rated lower than Baa by Moody's, or BBB by S&P, or unrated securities of equivalent quality (commonly referred to as "junk bonds") as determined by Harding Loevner.
+The Portfolios may invest in debt and convertible securities rated lower than Baa by Moody's or BBB by S&P, or unrated securities of equivalent quality (commonly referred to as "junk bonds") as determined by Harding Loevner.
 Junk bonds typically involve greater risk and are less liquid than higher grade debt securities.
 The lower the ratings of such debt securities, the greater their risks render them like equity securities.
 None of the Portfolios may invest in securities rated, at the time of investment, C or below by Moody's, or D or below by S&P, or the equivalent as determined by Harding Loevner, which may be in default with respect to payment of principal or interest.